Information about the Royal Archives

 All media requests for access to the Royal Archives should be directed to the Royal Collection Trust Press Office in the first instance.

-Researchers in the Royal Archives©
+Access for Researchers to the Royal Archives

 When considering public requests for information from, or access to, its historic collections, the Royal Archives applies four principles: